• About

 Pour the macaroni and cheese into a baking dish.
 Top it with the panko breadcrumbs.

-Put the mac and cheese on the top rack of a 425 ℉ (220 ℃) oven for 5 to 10 minutes for the panko crust to brown slightly.
+Put the mac and cheese on the top rack of a 425 ℉ (220 ℃) oven for 5 to 10 minutes until the panko crust is golden brown.
 Don't cook too long, or the mac and cheese will dry out!

 • Don't over-bake!
 The delicious gooey cheese sauce dries up in the oven if you keep it in there too long.
 For the best results, toast the garlic herb Panko breadcrumb topping for just a few minutes.